Strawl/MNIST-AI/README.md

 - `main.jl`: The main script that initializes and trains the neural network, tests its performance, and plays a guessing game with the user.
 - `neural_network.jl`: Contains the neural network implementation, including functions for creating the network, performing feed-forward passes, training the network, and testing its performance.
-- `read_data.jl`: Handles reading and processing the MNIST dataset, including functions for loading and displaying images, and creating training and test batches.
+- `mnist_data.jl`: Handles reading and processing the MNIST dataset, including functions for loading and displaying images, and creating training and test batches.